kontent-ai-bot/kontent-custom-element-sendpulse/README.md

 ```
 {
-    "apiId": "<YOUR SENDPULSE API ID>",
+    "apiId": "<YOUR SENDPULSE API ID>"
-    "functionUrl": "<YOUR NETLIFY FUNCTION URL>"
 }

 ```
-_The functionUrl should be equal to your custom element's Hosted URL with `/.netlify/functions/sendpulse-client` added to it (if you are using the provided quick deploy)._
+_The functionUrl should be equal to your custom element's Hosted URL with `/.netlify/functions/sendpulse-client` added to it (if you are using the provided quick deploy).
+If you decide to deploy the element differently, you'll have to update the element's code._

 ## What is Saved